Amitterdal2906/Python_Practice/README.md

 ![image](https://github.com/user-attachments/assets/a41d6803-4955-4000-8d13-e8df4d737789)

-In the above example, age is smaller than 18 which means it enter the else code and status will hold "Young".
+In the above example, age is smaller than 18 which means it enters the else code and the status will hold "Young".

 We can even make it more profound using the elif statement: